 When configuring complex products , rigid Excel sheets, PDFs, and schematic drawings are still common practice.
 For customers, this means they have to imagine the final product themselves – a time-consuming process that raises questions and delays decisions.
+3D configuration offers a clear advantage here: it reduces complexity, creates trust and accelerates purchasing decisions.

 Before – The Traditional Sales Process